EmilienKia/oraclaestus/docs/modules/log.md

 The logger is on the form : `<logger-prefix>.<simulation-name>.<entity-id>`.

-The logger prefix is `com.github.emilienkia.oraclaestus.model.Simulation` by default, but can be changed by calling `setLoggerPrefix(...)` before starting the simulation.
+The logger prefix is `com.github.emilienkia.oraclaestus.Simulation` by default, but can be changed by calling `setLoggerPrefix(...)` before starting the simulation.

 For example, for a simulation called `simu-0001` and an entity `yoyo-test` :
-`com.github.emilienkia.oraclaestus.model.Simulation.simu-0001.yoyo-test`
+`com.github.emilienkia.oraclaestus.Simulation.simu-0001.yoyo-test`